coleifer/peewee/docs/peewee/quickstart.rst

 Model Definition
 -----------------

 Each Model class maps directly to a database table, and each field maps to a column on that table.
+Each model instance corresponds to a row in the table.

 .. code-block:: python